Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

 Second, model predictions are constrained to an operational $R_\mathrm{PCE}$ window ($R_\mathrm{PCE} \in [0.8, 1.2]$) and are trained on samples within this range.
 As a result, the current framework is not designed to reliably extrapolate to severe end-of-life degradation or to regimes dominated by early transient efficiency gains.
 Extending the approach to full-lifecycle monitoring will require both broader datasets and explicit handling of out-of-window samples.

 Third, the framework was intentionally kept lightweight and was not subjected to extensive hyperparameter optimization or architecture search.
-Although LumPerNet consistently outperforms an intensity-only baseline under identical splits, further gains may be possible by incorporating richer temporal context (beyond reference--current pairing), improved photometric calibration (e.g., flat-field correction), and additional modalities or physics-informed constraints.
+Although LumPerNet slightly improves the fold-averaged held-out metrics and reduces fold-to-fold variability relative to the spatially homogenized control under identical splits, the performance gap is modest.
+Further gains may be possible by incorporating richer temporal context (beyond reference--current pairing), improved photometric calibration (e.g., flat-field correction), and additional modalities or physics-informed constraints.

-Finally, ablation experiments on batch-conditioning show asymmetric effects across models.
-For the intensity-only baseline, incorporating batch identity reduced robustness and degraded generalization, suggesting that the categorical batch label can act as a confounding shortcut for global descriptors.
-For LumPerNet, batch-conditioning did not provide consistent gains and yielded similar performance to the batch-free setting while increasing model complexity.
-Accordingly, main-text results are reported without batch information, and the full ablation is provided in the Supporting Information.
+Finally, the batch-conditioning ablation highlights the presence of batch-structured variability in the dataset.
+Explicit batch conditioning does not robustly improve LumPerNet and increases fold-to-fold variability, indicating that the spatial luminescence representation already absorbs part of the batch-dependent information available in the images.
+This supports the use of the batch-free LumPerNet as the main model.
+Importantly, however, all reported test devices are drawn from the same global batch pool used for model development.
+The present results therefore demonstrate generalization to unseen devices under a device-level split, but not transfer to entirely unseen batches or architectures.
+Such transfer is a more demanding domain-shift problem, particularly for PSCs, where nominally similar fabrication batches can still differ due to limited process repeatability~\cite{baumann_repeatable_2024,goetz_challenge_2022,zhang_achieving_2020}.
+Dedicated leave-batch-out and prospective validation experiments are therefore required before deployment across new production domains.

-Overall, these considerations suggest that the primary value of the present work is methodological: it establishes a reproducible, leakage-aware pipeline for coupling time series of luminescence images with electrical labels and demonstrates that spatially resolved multimodal information improves $R_\mathrm{PCE}$ prediction beyond global intensity trends.
+Overall, these considerations suggest that the primary value of the present work is methodological: it establishes a reproducible, leakage-aware pipeline for coupling time series of luminescence images with electrical labels and demonstrates that spatially resolved multimodal information provides a modest robustness gain beyon a strong spatially homogenized control.
 A natural extension is a two-stage formulation in which a lightweight classifier first flags samples outside the operational $R_\mathrm{PCE}$ window, followed by a regressor specialized for the range of interest.